IBMTechSales/klp-workshop-labs/2158-Docker-Containers+OpenShift/2158-Part2-IntroOpenshift/README.md

 The `oc` command is already installed on your VM's terminal.

-1. Open a new terminal window on the Desktop VM:
+1. Open a new `Terminal` window on the Desktop VM:

     ![terminal](images/checkenv1.png)